 All individual export destination jobs estimates can be summed to produce any unique grouping of jobs supported by export destination.
-However, when aggregating destinations, it is important to note that because of the lack of available services data (only 21 individual destinations available at the time of publication for 2014 and 35 individual destinations for 1999-2013) the number of total jobs supported by exports to certain regions is likely to be underestimated.
+However, when aggregating destinations, it is important to note that because of the lack of available services data that the number of total jobs supported by exports to certain regions is likely to be underestimated.

-&lt;sup>7 Increase includes addition of new FTA partners during this period.
+7 Increase includes addition of new FTA partners during this period.